tottyn/bootEd/examples.md

     sd_data_studentized <- gather(sd_data_studentized, key = "population", value = "sd")

-Though these distributions are more similar than when we only shifted by the population standard deviation, there are still differences in their skewness.
-Therefore, the assumptions of the studentized interval are not met in this case either.
+Though these distributions are more similar than when we only shifted by the population standard deviation, there are still some differences in spread.
+Therefore, the assumptions of the studentized interval are not totally met in this case either.

     # plot distributions